hemani-gajjar/improved-dominoes/README.md

 Dominoes can support automated exploration of different relationships among project artifacts, where users have the flexibility to interactively combine and compose them.

-## Improvements made (As part of the Course Project - CSL7090 Software and Data Engineering)
+## Improvements made \n (As part of the Course Project - CSL7090 Software and Data Engineering)

 ### Improvements made in the existing dominoes tool: